system76/docs/content/pop-recovery.md

 If the existing OS install needs to be repaired, the installer application should be closed.
 An app menu is located in the top-left of the screen with the name of the currently running application (in this case: "Install Pop!\_OS").
 Click on the app menu and select `Quit`.
 Alternatively, you can use the installer app to select keyboard and language settings, and then click the `Try Demo Mode` button in the lower-left corner of the install page.

-**NOTE:** be sure not to choose any install or repair options, as this could result in data loss.
+>**Note:** Do not choose any install or repair options, as this could result in data loss.

-To access the existing OS drive follow the instructions below.
+For the instructions below to access the existing OS drive:

 First, press <kbd>SUPER</kbd>+<kbd>T</kbd> to open a terminal, then type this command: